 YOLO: Mortality Beliefs and Household Finance Puzzles

-Subjective mortality beliefs contribute to contradictory savings rate puzzles at opposite ends of the life-cycle – the young under-save and retirees dis-save too slowly.
+Subjective mortality beliefs contribute to contradictory savings rate puzzles at opposite ends of the life-cycle – the young under-save, and retirees dis-save too slowly.
 We calibrate a canonical life-cycle model to new data from a large survey on subjective survival beliefs.
-Relative to a benchmark calibration using actuarial transition probabilities, the young under-save by 30%, and retirees draw down their assets 15% more slowly.
-The data supports the model’s predictions: Distorted mortality beliefs correlate with savings behavior, even controlling for risk preferences, and cognitive and socioeconomic factors.
+Relative to a benchmark calibration using actuarial transition probabilities, the young under-save by 30%, and retirees draw down their assets 34% slower.
+The data supports the model’s predictions: distorted mortality beliefs correlate with savings behavior, even after controlling for risk preferences, cognitive, and socioeconomic factors.
 The salience of causes-of-death is a pivotal source of mortality belief distortions over the life-cycle.

 Keywords: Subjective beliefs, Savings and consumption decisions, Life cycle model, Household finance, Discount factors, Salience